BanterBoy/scripts-blog/README.md

 Site contains GitHub Pages - https://scripts.lukeleigh.com/

-Please visit the website for more information regarding the scripts and their usage.
+Please visit the website for more information regarding the scripts and their uses.